Safety Alignment as Continual Learning: Mitigating the Alignment Tax via Orthogonal Gradient Projection: Preliminaries

 Let $\theta_{\mathrm{pre}}$ denote the parameters of a pre-trained LLM trained on a broad next-token objective.
 Safety alignment then applies one or more post-training stages (e.g., SFT, DPO~\citep{rafailov2023direct}), producing $\theta_{\mathrm{safe}}$.
-While these stages improve safety behavior, they can degrade general utility.
+While these stages can improve safety behavior, they may degrade general utility.

 Let $\Phi(\theta;\mathcal{D}_{\mathrm{eval}})$ be an evaluation metric on a general evaluation suite $\mathcal{D}_{\mathrm{eval}}$.
 We define the alignment tax as